Privacy Policy

 1.4 DEFINITIONS

-Personal information is defined as information is any information which identifies you or could reasonably be used to identify you.
+Personal information is defined as information which identifies or could reasonably be used to identify you or another person.

 1.5 SUPPORTING POLICIES, DOCUMENTS, AND INFORMATION